-- The VMCA as a Subordinate (or Intermediate) Certificate Authority which is the eastiest to manage but least secure
+- The VMCA as a Subordinate (or Intermediate) Certificate Authority which is the easiest to manage but least secure

-- Manual replacement which is the most difficult to manage, however most secure.
+- The manual replacement which is the most difficult to manage, however most secure.

 VMCA as a Subordinate